What We Do

 Our Support of Ice Age Fossils State Park

 Following its dedication in October 2018, Protectors of Tule Springs has provided direct financial assistance and other support to the Ice Age Fossils State Park.
-The park is currently under development and slated to open sometime in 2023.
+The park opened in early 2024.

 Here are a few highlights of our contributions to date:

-• Protectors raised and donated $47,000 to Nevada State Parks toward to the cost of the Monumental Mammoth Plaza, where our amazing mammoth sculpture will welcome visitors to Ice Age Fossils State Parks.
+- Protectors raised and donated $47,000 to Nevada State Parks toward the cost of the Monumental Mammoth Plaza, where our amazing mammoth sculpture welcomes visitors to Ice Age Fossils State Park.

 Art Contests